cecat/YSP/README.md

 1. Clone this repository.
 Navigate to a directory within which you want to place a directory with this code.
 E.g., ~/funsoftware.
-From within this directory, cloning the repository will create a directory called *ysp*.
+From within this directory, cloning the repository will create a directory called *ysp* that you'll drop into:
 ```
 git clone git@github.com:cecat/ysp.git
+ cd ysp
 ```

-2. Drop into the new *ysp* directory, then create and activate a virtual environment.
+2. Create and activate a virtual environment.
 While optional, the installation process below uses a virtual environment.
-One reason for this is that Tensorflow support for recent versions of Python does not exist, thus the virtual environment we will create uses Python 3.10 (and you may not want to downgrade your entire system, potentially breaking other code)..
+One reason for this is that Tensorflow support for recent versions of Python does not exist, thus the virtual environment we will create uses Python 3.10 (and you may not want to downgrade your entire system, potentially breaking other code):

 ```
- cd ysp
  python3.10 -m venv YSP-venv
  source YSP-venv/bin/activate
 ```